Which of the following is not a functional group commonly found i... | Channels for Pearson+

 1

+Identify the functional groups listed in the problem: Methyl group, Hydroxyl group, Carboxyl group, and Helium atom.

-Step 1: Begin by identifying what a functional group is in organic chemistry.
-A functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Understand what a functional group is: A functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-Step 2: Review the list of options provided in the problem.
-The options are: Amino group, Balance sheet, Hydroxyl group, and Carbonyl group.

-Step 4: Understand that 'Balance sheet' is not a chemical term or a functional group.
-It is a term used in accounting and finance, unrelated to organic chemistry.
+Review the common functional groups in organic chemistry: Methyl group (CH₃), Hydroxyl group (OH), and Carboxyl group (COOH) are all common functional groups.

+Recognize that Helium is a noble gas element, not a functional group.
+It does not participate in chemical bonding in the same way functional groups do.

-Step 5: Conclude that the option 'Balance sheet' is the correct answer as it is not a functional group commonly found in organic chemistry.
+Conclude that Helium atom is not a functional group commonly found in organic molecules, as it does not contribute to the chemical reactivity or structure of organic compounds.

 Watch next